List of Nebraska state senators: District 1

-In the pre-1964 apportionment, what is now District 1 was also called District 1, and it consisted the counties of Johnson, Pawnee, and Richardson.
+In the pre-1964 apportionment, what is now District 1 was also called District 1, and it consisted of the counties of Johnson, Pawnee, and Richardson.
 In 1964, the district was expanded to include Nemaha.
 The district's boundaries were then changed in the 1966 reapportionment to exclude Pawnee County, but in the 1971 redistricting, Pawnee County was regained, as well as the southeastern corner of Gage County, but Johnson was excluded.
 From 1980 to 2010, the district grew in size to encompass parts of Johnson and Otoe counties, and in the ten years after the 1991 redistricting, it even included the southern third of Gage County.

 Today, District 1 covers Otoe, Johnson, Nemaha, Pawnee, and Richardson counties.

 District 2

 In the pre-1964 apportionment, what is now District 2 was also called District 2, and it consisted of the counties of Otoe and Nemaha.
 In 1964, the district was changed to consist of Otoe and Cass counties, and in the 1966 reapportionment it was changed yet again to only include the eastern half of Otoe and Cass counties.
 In the 1971 redistricting, District 2 was expanded to include more of Otoe and Cass counties and added most of Johnson County.
 In the 1981 redistricting, Johnson county was shifted back to District 1, and District 2 was drawn to include all of Cass County and the northern half of Otoe county.
 For the 1991, 2001, and 2011 redistrictings, District 2 continued to shrink in size by including less and less of Otoe County.

 Today, District 2 consists of only Cass County and a small portion of eastern Lancaster County.